It’s a seller’s market in King County as inventory tightens in ‘November surprise’

 The number of closed home sales in King County rose by nearly 12% compared to the same time last year.

 In King County, sales activity was concentrated among higher-priced homes.
-In Seattle, where prices are higher than in other parts of King County, pending sales rose by nearly 20% year-over-year.
+In Seattle, where prices are higher than in other parts of King County, pending sales rose by nearly 20% year over year.

 The median sale price in Seattle dipped slightly, by 3.3%, from last year to $735,000, continuing a monthslong teeter-totter between year-over-year growth and decline.
 (Last month, the median Seattle home sold for $775,000, 3.3% more than the year prior.)

 Compare that to South King County, where in one neighborhood, a median home sold for less than $400,000.
-Prices south of Seattle rose year-over-year by as much as 17.2% last month.
+Prices south of Seattle rose year over year by as much as 17.2% last month.

 At the very top of the market, though, it’s a different story.

-Sales of top-tier homes, including those on the Eastside, were greased last month by the state’s upcoming excise tax increase for high-end properties, brokers said.
+Sales of top-tier homes, including those on the Eastside, were greased last month by the state’s upcoming excise-tax increase for high-end properties, brokers said.

 Currently, a flat 1.28% excise tax is applied to all home sales.
 But on Jan.
 1, 2020, that flat rate will change to a tiered tax.
 Homes selling for more than $1.5 million will be taxed at a higher rate — 2.75% of the value between $1.5-$3 million and 3% of the value over $3 million.

-On a $2 million home, for instance, the state excise tax bill would vault from $25,600 now to $32,050 after the new year.
+On a $2 million home, for instance, the state excise-tax bill would vault from $25,600 now to $32,050 after the new year.

 The prospect of the new tax rate is prompting some sellers to move quickly to close deals before Dec.
 31.

-After that point, the excise tax bump, combined with other fees, means it could make more financial sense for potential sellers to remodel than to put their homes on the market, said Windermere luxury broker Anna Riley.
+After that point, the excise-tax bump, combined with other fees, means it could make more financial sense for potential sellers to remodel than to put their homes on the market, said Windermere luxury broker Anna Riley.

 Riley has lately listed multiple Eastside homes in the $2.5-$6 million range.